goodlittlescript/goodlittlescript.github.io/docs/examples/allthecats.md

 # All the cats

 A series of projects reimplementing the standard utility `cat`.
-The goal is to provide a working template for making a shell command in various languages, with the essentials, including:
+The goal is to provide a working template for processing a bunch of files, with the essentials, including:

 - Use of args, flags, help (standard library only)
 - Stream handling